sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     * Another way to package code and dependencies to manage & share them easily across multiple functions.
     * It is a .zip file archive that can contain additional code or data
     * Layers can only be used with ZIP archive Lambda functions.
-    * Lamda extracts the layer contents into the `/opt` directory
+    * Lambda extracts the layer contents into the `/opt` directory
     * ```bash
       # how to structre the folders in your layer .zip archive
       pillow.zip